A deterministic Kaczmarz algorithm for solving linear systems: Consistent linear systems

 \section{Consistent linear systems}

-We now turn to our main results on solving linear system $A \x = \b$ by the Kaczmarz method.
-In Algorithm \ref{Kaczmarz algorithm} below, we explicitly describe our main Kaczmarz algorithm for solving consistent linear systems.
-This section aims to analyze the correctness and efficiency of this algorithm.
-First, we will focus on the simple case that $A$ is invertible.
+We now turn our attention to the main results of solving linear systems $A \x = \b$ by the Kaczmarz method. \cs{First, we explicitly describe our main algorithm for solving consistent linear systems in Algorithm \ref{Kaczmarz algorithm} below}.
+Then, we analyze its correctness and efficiency. \cs{To better understand the geometric structures of the algorithm}, we first focus on the case that $A$ is invertible.
 We then extend the results to general consistent linear systems.
-In this section, the notation (\ref{sphere 0}), (\ref{sphere 1}) will be used a lot.
+In this section, the notation (\ref{reflection}), (\ref{prod of reflections}), (\ref{sphere 0}), (\ref{sphere 1}) will be widely used.

-As usual, when we run Algorithm \ref{Kaczmarz algorithm} we do not need to compute $M$ in advance.
-In each step we can use the norm of the residual $A (\frac{1}{L} \sum_{j=0}^{L-1} \x_{jm}) - \b$ to check the quality of the approximation.
+\begin{rem} \cs{ Before presenting all the results, we want to emphasize in a less rigorous way that Algorithm \ref{Kaczmarz algorithm} only works for consistent linear systems under the mild assumption that $m-r$ is even, where $r$ is the rank of $A$. } \end{rem}